sonatype/nexus-testsuite-guide/guide/src/test/java/org/sonatype/nexus/testsuite/guide/nrpits/README.md

 Can I configure the Nexus instance?
 -----------------------------------
 Yes.
 There is an configuration template method that is called before starting up Nexus you can do all sort of configuration.
-Take a look at [configuration explained](../../../../../../../../../Configuration.md).
+Take a look at [configuration explained][configuration].

+[nrpits-example-01]: NRPITSExample01IT.java
+[nrpits-example-02]: NRPITSExample02IT.java
+[configuration]: ../../../../../../../../../Configuration.md
+[parameters]: ../../../../../../../../../Parameters.md